-Th The purpose of assessment is to judge competence based on performance.
-This judgement is made based on evidence, which may be in various forms.
+The purpose of assessment is to judge competence based on performance.
+This judgement is made on the basis of evidence, which may be in a variety of forms.
 Schools are responsible for awarding each student who completes a Stage 4 course a grade to represent that student's achievement in accordance with the A to E grade scales detailed below.